leanprover/fp-lean/functional-programming-lean/src/monads/arithmetic.md

 {{#example_decl Examples/Monads/Class.lean readerbind4}}
 ```

-The final version can be obtained by undoing the expansion of `Reader` and cleaning up the explicit details:
+The final version can be obtained by undoing the unfolding of `Reader` and cleaning up the explicit details:
 ```lean
 {{#example_decl Examples/Monads/Class.lean Readerbind}}
 ```